Instructions Reference

 #Effective Boolean Value

-The test attribute evaluates its XPath expression and converts the result to a boolean using the "effective boolean value" (EBV) rules.
+The test attribute evaluates its XPath expression and transforms the result into a boolean using the "effective boolean value" (EBV) rules.
 Understanding EBV is essential for writing correct conditions:

 Expression Result